magento/merchdocs/src/sales/order-management.md

    content: A credit memo is a document that shows the amount that is owed to the customer.
 The amount can be applied toward a purchase, or refunded to the customer.
    url: /sales/credit-memos.html

- - title: Returns
+ - title: <span class="ee-only">Returns</span>
-   content: <span class="card-edition-ee">The Returns grid lists the current returned merchandise requests (RMAs) and is used to enter new return requests.</span>
+   content: The Returns grid lists the current returned merchandise requests (RMAs) and is used to enter new return requests.
    url: /sales/returns.html

  - title: Billing Agreements